jspuij/Cortex.Net/docs/README.md

 Cortex.Net is a library that makes state management simple and scalable by transparently applying [functional reactive programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) (TFRP).
 It is more or less a direct port of the excellent [MobX](https://mobx.js.org/README.html) library.
 As C# has Class-based inheritance versus the Prototype-based inheritance model of JavaScript, porting the library introduced some unique challenges.
 These are mostly solved by [Weaving](https://github.com/Fody/Fody) your library of state objects.

+The philosophy behind Cortex.Net is very simple:

+_Anything that can be derived from the application state, should be derived.
+Automatically._

+which includes the UI, data serialization, server communication, etc.